Shankar Ghosh (politician)

-Shankar Ghosh is an Indian politician from Bharatiya Janata Party.
-He was elected as a member of the West Bengal Legislative Assembly from Siliguri (constituency), in 2021 West Bengal Legislative Assembly election.
-He was appointed Chief Whip of West Bengal Legislative Assembly in 2024.
+Shankar Ghosh (born 12 June 1974) is an Indian politician affiliated with the Bharatiya Janata Party (BJP).
+He has served as a member of the West Bengal Legislative Assembly from the Siliguri Assembly constituency since 2021.
+He was re-elected in the 2026 West Bengal Legislative Assembly election.
+In 2024, he was appointed Chief Whip of the West Bengal Legislative Assembly.